Bitdefender Review: Quick Expert Summary

 And even though Bitdefender has more features than almost any other brand, it’s still very easy to use — even non-tech-savvy users will find it easy to adjust all of the settings and customize protection levels to meet their needs.

 While I like most of Bitdefender’s features, I do have a couple of complaints.
-I wish that Bitdefender would add a few more security features to its password manager, and the free VPN bundled with the software is way too limited.
-Also, the mobile app for iOS could use some improvement.
+I wish that Bitdefender would add a few more security features to its password manager, improve its iOS app, provide anti-theft support for Mac and iOS, and include the unlimited-data VPN with all plans.

 This is why I recommend purchasing an affordable internet security suite — if you’re willing to spend a little on premium internet security protection, Bitdefender’s paid plans offer multiple layers of security and a wide range of features at a really low cost.
 Plus, all of Bitdefender’s plans are backed by a 30-day money-back guarantee.